Asynchronous Method Dispatch (AMD) in C++

 }

-In this example, both operations of interface I use asynchronous dispatch, whereas, for interface J, startProcess uses asynchronous dispatch and endProcess uses synchronous dispatch.
+In this example, the startProcess of the default skeleton class uses asynchronous dispatch while endProcess uses synchronous dispatch.

 AMD Mapping

-The ["amd"] metadata changes the name of the skeleton’s pure virtual function to <operation-name>Async.
+With AMD, the skeleton’s pure virtual function is named <operation-name>Async.
 This function returns void and accepts the operation's in-parameters, followed by two callback parameters provided by the Ice runtime.

 For example, suppose we have defined the following operation: